RegH3x/Little-PWNy/README.md

 	127.0.1.1 little_pwny

-Set name at your machine:
+Set a name to your machine:

 `# hostname little_pwny`